se-edu/learningresources/contents/uix/accessibility.md

 WebAIM's article on [keyboard accessibility](https://webaim.org/techniques/keyboard/) provides a thorough tutorial for this.

 ## Tools for Developers
+Here are some useful tools that you can use to improve the accessibility of your website:

 * [**Google Lighthouse**](https://developers.google.com/web/tools/lighthouse/).
 Google Lighthouse is an automated tool that can audit how accessible your web pages are.
 It can be found in Chrome DevTools.
 Given a URL to audit, Lighthouse runs a series of audits and generates a report.
 The failing audits will show which part of the page causes it, and how to fix it. <br>
 Here's how an audit report looks like:
 ![Lighthouse audit](accessibility/lh-audit.png "Lighthouse audit")